wso2/docs-open-banking/en/docs/learn/event-notification.md

    }
    ```

-Given below is the decoded format of a sample request payload:
+Given below is the decoded format of a reference request payload (The JSON object inside the event type attribute can contain any information specific to the event, it doesn't have to be in the same format as below):

 ```
 {